This means that by including sensory rich experiences into all of our sessions we are supercharging time spent in the clinic.

 This in turn maximizes our clients potential to reach their goals, and ultimately enables them to build the skills they need to thrive in their everyday lives.

 Not all of the children we work with have been diagnosed with sensory processing disorder, but we still make it a priority to include sensory strategies into every treatment session.
+Why?

 Because neuroscience tells us that when we are exposed to sensory rich experiences, our brains are more capable of doing challenging tasks.

-Michaelene has been a world of knowledge in help with my six year old Sensory Processing behaviors.
 My daughter learned many strategies on how to manage her energy in activities and in turn I was educated on how to practice with her at home.
 Her tolerance to do activities without meltdowns are so much better and her approach to focus in her schoolwork and interaction with family has shown much improvement!!
 Best decision I made. -April J.

 Quick Facts About Sensory Integration